Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## TranslationBridgeID

-A **UUID** that associated with a prospective or existing translation bridge.
+A **UUID** that is associated with a prospective or existing translation bridge.

 ## UUID